 Mahakachchakodiya is an ancient remote village in Vavuniya about 13 km away from the town.
-This is one of the few Sinhalese villages to survive the brutal LTTE terrorists in Vavunia district.
+This is one of the few Sinhalese villages to survive the brutal LTTE terrorists in Vavuniya district.
 This is an historically important location since Nandimithra, one of the ten giant warriors of King Dutugemunu (161-131 BC) is said to be born at Erawpotana in Mahakachchakodiya.

 According to legend when the prince Dutugemunu defeated Elara, it is said that the villagers at this location flew a flag made of Redi Kachchiya ( a 10 yard long cloth) thus became to known as Kachchi Kodiya.

-Mahakachchakodiya and its surrounding area was inaccessible to the public for almost 30 years due to the LTTE Tamil terrorists activity but still shows signs of this being a thriving community with Buddhist monastic ruins scattered all over the region.
+Mahakachchakodiya and its surrounding area was inaccessible to the public for almost 30 years (upto 2009) due to the LTTE Tamil terrorists activity but still shows signs of this being a thriving community with Buddhist monastic ruins scattered all over the region.

 Mahakachchakodiya Purana Gallen Rajamaha Viharaya lies on such an ancient monastic ruined ground.
 The temple lies between the Mahakachchakodiya reservoir and a hillock among the lush green paddy fields.
 As if going through an identity crisis, the temples new buildings built on ancient drip ledge caves and rocks creates a unique atmosphere from the surrounding area.

 Rev Medhānanda Thero reports in 2005 that ;